omnect/meta-omnect/README.md

 ### Debug Mount Options of Data Partition

 The filesystem inside the data partition is mounted using the mount options `defaults,noatime,nodiratime,async,rw`, per default.
-For debugging purpose, it is possible to enforce different mount options for the data partition, using the bootloader environment variable `data-mount-options`:<br>
+For debugging purpose, it is possible to enforce different mount options for the data partition, using the OS bootloader environment variable `data-mount-options`:<br>
 (OS bootloader is uboot)
 ```sh
 # enforce sync mount